Igor Kordej: Biography

 Kordej moved from Zagreb to a small Istrian village, Groznjan, in 1988 where he led, as an artist and supervisor, a group of over 20 artists and story writers (among others a young Darko Macan, Edvin Biuković and Goran Sudžuka), as well as veterans Radovan Devlić and Dragan Filipović Fipa, producing comics and design for the German market.

 In 1991, he moved to Denmark at the invitation of Semic International company, where he spent almost a year producing comics and illustrations for Malibu Comics.
 In 1997 he moved to Canada, invited by the company Digital Chameleon to become its creative director.
 After disputes with management, he left the company after eight months to become a freelancer again.

 From 1994 to 1996, Kordej worked for both Marvel Comics and Dark Horse Comics.
-At Marvel, he worked under editor-in-chief Marcus McLaurin, when Kordej produced several hand-painted comics for Tales of Marvels series.
+At Marvel, he worked under editor Marcus McLaurin, when Kordej produced several hand-painted comics for Tales of Marvels series.
 He returned to Marvel in 2001 when he was invited by editor-in–chief Joe Quesada to work on the series Cable and New X-Men.
 Shortly after the 9/11 attacks many of Marvel artists produced illustrations inspired by the tragedy.
 They all went on public auction, with the profits donated to families of fallen rescuers.
 Kordey's illustration Pennsylvania Plane was bought by The Library of Congress.
 Because of his speed as an artist, at his peak, Kordej was producing artwork for three or four monthly books at the same time.
 However, as a result, he has attracted heavy criticism for the quality of his art, especially from the readers.